-Today is President’s Day.
-Specifically, it’s a day meant to acknowledge George Washington’s birthday; it now honors and encompasses all presidents and their terms.
+—Today is President’s Day.
+Specifically, it’s a day meant to acknowledge George Washington’s birthday.
+It now honors and encompasses all presidents and their terms.
 Some of these men, however, did not honor the terms of their marriage.
-Even the highest office one can uphold in the United States has been affected by infidelity; several times over.
-It’s an equal opportunity issue that draws no party lines, as our recent presidential campaign exampled: The Democratic Party’s presidential candidate was Hillary Clinton, her husband is the former 42nd President, Bill Clinton, who has admitted to infidelity; the current 45th President, Republican Donald Trump, has outstanding accusations of alleged infidelity.
+Even the highest office one can uphold in the United States of America has been affected by infidelity; several times over.
+It’s an equal opportunity issue that draws no party lines, as our recent 2016 presidential campaign exampled: The Democratic Party’s presidential candidate was Hillary Clinton.
+Her husband is the former 42nd President, Bill Clinton, who has admitted to infidelity.
+The current 45th President, Republican Donald Trump, has outstanding accusations of alleged infidelity.
 Mud was slung on both fronts regarding past and present allegations.
-Everyone got dirty.
+Everyone got down and dirty.

 Here’s a list of past presidents who have had affairs:

 - Warren G. Harding

 - Franklin D. Roosevelt

 - Dwight D. Eisenhower